 - If the assistant doesn't see your USB flash drive, click Go Back and make sure that the drive is connected directly to the USB port on your Mac—not to a display, hub, or keyboard.
 Disconnect and reconnect the drive, then click Continue.

 - If the assistant says that your USB flash drive can't be used, make sure that it's formatted correctly.
+Also make sure that you're using a USB 2 flash drive, not USB 3.

 - If the assistant says that it can't download the software because of a network problem, make sure that your Mac is connected to the Internet.